Libensemble/libensemble/docs/resource_manager/overview.rst

 Alternatively, the setting ``persis_info["gen_resources"]`` can also be set to a number of resource sets.

-Note that persistent workers maintain their resources until coming out of a persistent state.
+Note that persistent workers maintain their resources until they come out of a persistent state.

 Example scenarios